adoxa/ansicon/readme.txt

     The log option will not work with '-p'; set the environment variable ANSICON_LOG (to the number) instead.
 The variable is only read once when a process is started; changing it won't affect running processes.
-If you identify a module that causes problems, add it to the ANSICON_EXC environ- ment variable (see ANSICON_API below, but the extension is required).
+If you identify a program or module that causes problems, add it to the ANSICON_EXC environment variable (see ANSICON_API below; add the extension to exclude a single module).
+Be aware that excluding a program will also exclude any programs it creates (alghough excluding "program.exe" may still hook created programs run through its DLLs).

     E.g.: 'ansicon -l5' will start a new command processor, logging every pro- cess it starts along with their output.